 Similarly, Walmart’s impact on the North American grocery market is well established, as it has continued to innovate, improve and scale their online and omnichannel grocery offerings.
 From curbside pickup to crowdsourced delivery, warehouse automation and JetBlack’s concierge shopping, Walmart’s ongoing investment in omnichannel grocery has the mega-retailer well positioned for continued growth.

 The third leader on this list may surprise some grocers, but Instacart is projected to match Amazon in terms of global grocery market share by 2025.
 With an estimated 30% of the current US online grocery market, Instacart’s all-in-one solution provides many of North America’s leading grocers with a turnkey solution that bundles eCommerce, pick from retail and crowdsourced delivery.
 Their premium Instacart Express membership platform has attracted a lucrative and loyal following among consumers.

 With such a large percentage of the market share dominated by these three strong brands, grocers have to redouble their efforts to keep their own brand at the top of their customers’ to-do lists.
 So what can they do to achieve that goal?

 1. Retail innovation

-In response to growing online competition, a number of grocers have enhanced their retail shopping experience, introducing new mobile technologies, specialty grocery offerings and improved retail design.
+In response to growing online competition and increasing online cart abandonment rates, a number of grocers have enhanced their retail shopping experience, introducing new mobile technologies, specialty grocery offerings and improved retail design.

 For example, many grocers have expanded self-checkout, introduced scan and go, and begun experimenting within cashier-less stores that mirror the Amazon Go experience.